 Like a Janus Head, Arlechino first starts with some of the typical, symphonically styled lines that we are used to.
 Starting off a little like Nightwish‘s Imaginaerum, only the song structure is very different.
 But then – bang – Black Metal infused Gothic Metal rolls off the tape.
 With a friggin’ tremolo to boot, double bass beats and genuine growls.
 This stopped me in my tracks, when selecting albums for the pipeline.
 I was already about to get up and leave to go places.
 But after this start, I sat the fuck back down like a good boy!
 No kidding, this really happened.

 The highlights after that?
 Some Gothic style Fishing will come your way.
 Now I like the slightly dissonant style of this track.
 But Beyond Knowing – an older track – will really crunch its way into your consciousness, just to prove that the Beauty and the Beast concept can be good, if used with care.

 Now I do love the It’s Empty series.
 This is the point where Arlechino veers more and more into Progressive territory.
 Even if they try to stay glued to the Goth and Dark Metal themes.
 But hey, can’t help evolution, it’s just unstoppable:

-To conclude, Arlechino is an interesting one.
+Arlechino is an interesting one.
 A mixed bag, so to say.
-The concept is for sure nothing new, but where Kratos carve out their niche is in the execution.
+The concept is for sure nothing new.
+But where Kratos carve out their niche is in the execution.
 Growls well delivered; Beauty and the Beast exists, but not overwhelmingly so.
 I really liked the slight symphonic side throughout the record, gladly never erring into bombastic territory too much.
-And here is a band always remembering their roots, even if they do test the waters and go somewhere else.
+And here is a band that always remembers its roots, even if they do test the waters and go somewhere else.
 And gladly, they never tried to be an opera, unless what other bands in the genre quite unsuccessfully tried to achieve.
 So, well done.
-I like the record – already looking forward to new material surely following that one.
+I like the record and already look forward to new material that I am sure will follow.

 Go and get it: